-Chinese Astrology deals with the celestial science of the five elements (Earth, Fire, Water, Metal, Wood,) Yin and Yang, Chi, and the cycles of time.
+Chinese Astrology deals with the celestial science of the five elements (Earth, Fire, Water, Metal, Wood,) Yin and Yang, Chi, and the cycles of time, and instead of using the sun, like traditional Western astrology, uses calculations based on the moon.
 The Ancient Chinese astrologers discovered the guide to self-understanding by using a twelve year cycle of personality differences, with each year representing an animal and its reputed attributes.
 We all have an animal sign, from the Resourceful Rat to the Prodigal Pig, according to the year of your birth.
 These Asiatic horoscopes are studied in the countries of the East as intense as those based on the monthly signs of the Zodiac are studied in the West.

 Many astrologers attach an equal importance to the signs of the Zodiac, as well as the Eastern horoscopes, as they create a cross-reference between them.
 Instead of relying on the sun, as we do with our signs of the Zodiac, they base their calculations on the moon.
 The lunar year consists of twelve New Moons.
 The cycle is in terms of twelve years, and not twelve months.
 Each year the cycle is represented by an animal.
 This animal exercises an influence on the lives, destiny and character of the human beings born that year.